 Although the traffic through Los Angeles International Airport has dwindled recently, in 2019, it was the third busiest airport in the world and second in the USA.
 That year, LAX saw over 88 million passengers.

 LAX is the busiest and largest airport on the West Coast of the USA.
-It is the busiest origin and destination airport in the world because most passengers either start or end their trip at LAX rather than using it as a connecting airport to other destinations.
+It is the busiest airport for origin and destination in the world because most passengers either start or end their trip at LAX rather than using it as a connecting airport to other destinations.

 Los Angeles International Airport is renowned for its amenities.
-Seating areas, amazing restaurants, and beautiful works of art make LAX a relaxing airport to navigate.
+Seating areas, excellent restaurants, and beautiful works of art make LAX a relaxing airport.
 The airport also features a museum, observation deck, and shopping area.

 A passenger favourite amenity that puts the airport on the list of busiest airports in the USA is LAX’s PUP programme, which stands for Pets Unstressing Passengers.
 Volunteer therapy dogs are brought into the departure areas to visit with waiting passengers and help calm any nervous fliers.